-Off-leash dog parks are available on Western Dr. and at Limit Ave. and Strathcona St. These parks provide ample room for your dog to run off-leash and interact with others.
+The off-leash dog park is available on Western Dr. The park provide ample room for your dog to run off-leash and interact with others.

 Bags and garbage cans are available onsite.
 Parking is also available.

 Sam Livingston Fish Hatchery stocks the ponds located at the west end of Laut Ave. and Range Road 12 seasonally with rainbow trout.
 Fishing licenses are required for anyone over the age of 16 and there is a five fish limit.

 The Splash Park in Banta Park is a great way to keep cool in the spring and summer months.
 There is plenty of space to run and jump in the water.
 Benches and picnic tables are situated around the splash park, so bring a lunch, enjoy a picnic and stay cool.
 Temporary seasonal bathroom facilities are provided.

 Splash Park opens for the season - June*

 Splash Park closes for the season - September*

 * Dates are subject to change due to weather and current provincial public health orders.
 Park is open 10 a.m. to 8 p.m.